Make your setup truly cross-platform

 Security note: as you can see in the last snippet, you have to put the hostname in your configuration in order to make these specific settings.
 This information will then be available to anyone who can see your configuration files on the internet.
 If this is an issue (especially regarding version control on online git repositories), I think the best thing to do is to:

-• keep these if statements in separate *.vim files,
+keep these if statements in separate

-• move these *.vim files in a specific directory under ~/.vim/ like host_settings,
+files in a specific directory under~/.vim/

-• :runtime the settings in the version controlled file.
+the settings in the version controlled file.

 Eventually the configuration looks like this: